TixiaoShan/LIO-SAM/README.md

 ## Issues

-  - **Zigzag path**: if your lidar and IMU data formats are consistent with the requirement of LIO-SAM, this problem is likely caused by un-synced timestamp of lidar and IMU data.
+  - **Zigzag or jerking behavior**: if your lidar and IMU data formats are consistent with the requirement of LIO-SAM, this problem is likely caused by un-synced timestamp of lidar and IMU data.
 I encounter this issue when I use Ouster lidar, which gives inconsistent lidar timestamp.

+  - **Jumpping up and down**: if you start testing your bag file and the base_link starts to jump up and down immediately, it is likely your IMU extrinsics are wrong.
+For example, the gravity acceleration has negative value.

-  - **mapOptimization crash**: it is caused by GTSAM.
+  - **mapOptimization crash**: it is usually caused by GTSAM.
 Please install the GTSAM specified in the README.md.
 More similar issues can be found [here](https://github.com/TixiaoShan/LIO-SAM/issues).

 ## Paper